iccaving/icccsite/content/trip/yorkshire/yorkshire-2018-06-08.md

 ## Saturday

+### Penyghent Pot {{DATE=2018-06-09; CAVE=Penyghent Pot;}}

+Saturday morning was stressful: As I gulped down my last mouthful of Morrison’s finest baked beans, Dr Jack grinned smugly and wordlessly shoved ICCC’s little red book into my hands.
+The message was obvious.
+It was my job to work out how to divide cavers into groups for the day’s activities.
+Thankfully Arun sprang to the rescue and between the two of us we were eventually able to negotiate a division of cavers which nobody found too awful.
+The trip I ended up on was a visit to the sump in Penyghent Pot with Andy and Jan.
+Rhys and Clare were planning to start later, catch us up underground, then split off to explore some terrifying extension at the bottom of the cave (Friday 13th Series).
+To be honest, I was pretty happy with this turn of events; not least because we were travelling to the foot of Penyghent  in Andy’s car, thereby avoiding the usual minibus related faff.

+We set off as the others were loading up the minibus.
+As we left Andy and Jan started discussing having kids and real jobs and stuff.
+For once on a caving trip I was feeling positively youthful.
+As we hurtled along the lanes towards the cave, I slipped off into my own little world, enjoying the Yorkshire countryside zipping past the car window.
+At some point along the way we entered a village.
+Without warning Andy slammed on the breaks; stalled the car; and leapt out of the driver’s door.
+He then proceeded to rush towards a nearby building, turning round to yell “back in a minute”, before disappearing inside.
+Me and Jan exchanged confused glances and then turned to examine the building Andy had gone into.
+It was a gray, largely square construction, accessed via a gate adorned with the letters “YSS”.
+Obviously a caving hut.

+After about five minutes Andy returned and asked if we minded another person joining the trip.
+Me and Jan both shrugged.
+Andy disappeared inside to return a few minutes later with another guy who introduced himself as Rich.
+Andy explained that they knew each other from Nottingham then we hurtled onwards towards our destination.

+The walk up to the cave was fairly long and very warm in a PVC.
+To get to the cave from the Bradford Hut in Brackenbottom, we backtracked along the road we came to a path labeled Penyghent; followed this up the hill until we arrived at a stile (which we crossed);  then we immediately turned off the path to the left.
+We walked on dry marshland for around 200 m before coming to a wide, shallow, dry river valley on the right.
+We walked along the valley for a moment, then stumbled upon the cave entrance.

+Once underground, the first real obstacle was a fairly long entrance crawl in running water.
+This started quite pleasantly, with plenty of space overhead and a nice sandy floor.
+Over time the floor devolved from sand to gravel and the clearance overhead became smaller and smaller (eventually necessitating flatout crawling).
+Overall, this part of the trip was not as bad as I had been lead to believe, but I was glad of the second pair of kneepads I had brought.
+That said, if the weather had been less settled, the experience would have been rather nerve wracking.

+After what felt like an age, we found ourselves in a passage where stooping was possible, then sections of walking passage and a couple of short and unremarkable pitches.
+By this point the group had adopted a state of comfortable silence which was to persist for most of the rest of the trip.

+The third pitch was notable in as much as it was quite long (around 50 m), with a relatively constricted pitch head, and a single rebelay around half way down.
+As Andy started to this, he noticed a group of the cavers prusiking up the pitch but was able to rig things in such a way that we could rig pass on the pitch (which was entertaining).
+It turned out they were from the Bradford and had turned around before bottoming the cave - intimidated by the rigging.

+My experience of this pitch was rendered even more farcical by the fact Jan dropped the lid of his battery case from the top.
+I was able to orchestrate a valiant rescue by swinging out mid decent to retrieve this from the ledge it had fallen onto, all the while making sure I didn’t collide with a distinctly unimpressed Bradford member who was prussiking past me.

+After this the cave presented us with a series of relatively short pitches, separated by sections of smooth rifty passage.
+The rigging became more and more unorthodox, with a good selection of naturals, various resin anchors, and a few spits (with in situ hangers) all used.

+At some point in the journey, but much later than we were expecting, Clare and Rhys caught up with us.
+Rhys made his presence known by interrupting our zen-like silence with a shout of “HELLO I’M RHYS”.
+Rich, who was bringing up the rear, just looked at Rhys.
+I attempted to diffuse the situation by making a joke which was unfortunately not very funny.
+Jan laughed out of pity.
+Everyone else stayed silent.

+The rest of the journey down is a bit of a blur.
+I remember Clare and Rhys branching off at some stage, via a rather intimidating free climb, to explore the Friday the 13th Series.
+After they left the route we were following got more and more slimy, until every surface was covered in sludge for a fairly long stooping section.
+We eventually arrived at an archetypical Yorkshire sump: Brown, Foamy, and depressing.
+Everyone was quite disappointed that this was it, so we had a look at the description for Friday the 13th, half contemplating rejoining Rhys and Clare .
+It sounded spectacularly awful so we abandoned the idea and turned around to head for the surface.

+The return journey was uneventful.
+There were a few smooth, rifty free climbs which were easy on the way down but quite tiring on the way up.
+The entrance crawl felt about three times longer on the return leg and I was again glad of my 2nd pair of knee pads.
+All in all, a grand day out!

+#### Jack Halliday

 ### Penyghent - Friday the 13th Series: {{ DATE=2018-06-09; CAVE=Penyghent Pot;2 }}

 Pen-y-ghent to Friday the 13th
 ‘Are you...intrigued?’

 The modest proposal by Clare was to have a look down the Friday the 13th series in Penyghent.
 I agreed at the time knowing very little about it and without ever having been into Penyghent at all.